Sales & Support: +1 (480) 360-6463

 Attention to details

-Individuals in most health-care occupations, including optometry, must have a high level of attention to detail.
+Individuals in most healthcare occupations, including optometry, must have a high level of attention to detail.
 Small information can have an impact on glasses prescriptions, care regimens, and other eye-related decisions.
 Optometrists also deal with devices and tools that need meticulous attention to detail.

 Social Perceptiveness